russellgordon/math-club-2024-25/content/source-icd2o/shared/Portfolios/Sharing Long Blocks of Code.md

 Trying to share code with multiple screenshots takes time.

-In some cases, you might want Mr. Gordon to try out your code, which is not possible when sharing screenshots.
+In some cases, you might want your teacher to try out your code, which is not possible when sharing screenshots.

-Making a code block in Notion is faster for you to author, and it makes it possible for Mr. Gordon to copy and then try out your code, if necessary.
+Making a code block in Notion:

+- is faster for you to author
+- makes it possible for Mr. Jones or Mr. Gordon to try out your code
+- makes it possible for Mr. Jones or Mr. Gordon to comment on specific lines of code to provide you with feedback

 ## Create a code block